vadixon98/Global_and_Local_Alignment_Comparisons/README.md

 ## Contributing

-Bug reports and pull requests are welcome.
-Please fork the repository, implement your changes, and submit a PR via GitHub.
+Contributions, bug reports, and enhancements are welcome.
+Please fork the repository, commit your changes, and submit a pull request.

 ---

 ## License

-MIT License — include a copy in your distribution.
+This project is released under the MIT License.
+Include a copy of the license when distributing.